BenjaminBest/StockTradingAnalysisWebsite/README.md

 History
 --------------
-This application already exists in an old version which was developed by the motto "getting things done" by utilizing a relational database.
+This application already exists in an old version which was developed by the motto "getting things done" and by utilizing a relational database.
 I've decided to re-develop the whole application with techniques which are more sophisticated like [CQRS](https://martinfowler.com/bliki/CQRS.html) and [Eventsourcing](https://martinfowler.com/eaaDev/EventSourcing.html).

-The projects `StockTradingAnalysis.Web.Migration` is used to load all data from the relational database to the object oriented database by firing commands and thus using the event sourcing system.
+The project `StockTradingAnalysis.Web.Migration` is used to load the data from the relational database of my legacy application to the object oriented database by firing commands and thus using the event sourcing system (can be ignored by you).

 Setup project with MSSQL ([RavenDB](https://ravendb.net/) exists as well)
 --------------
 1. Create a new database
 2. Execute the script `StockTradingAnalysis.Data.MSSQL.Scripts.Create_DataStore_Table.sql`
 3. Run multiple projects (`StockTradingAnalysis.Web` and `StockTradingAnalysis.Services.StockQuoteService`).
 Can be done by right-click on the solution in Visual Studio and go to "Set Startup Projects".
-4. (NOT FINISHED) Run test data creation
+4. Open Administration-> Generate test data

 Technologies & Approaches
 --------------